Count–min sketch: Inner Product

+Merging Streams

-Like the Count sketch, the Count–min sketch is a linear sketch.
+Like the count sketch, the Count–min sketch is a linear sketch.
 That is, given two streams, constructing a sketch on each stream and summing the sketches yields the same result as concatenating the streams and constructing a sketch on the concatenated streams.
 This makes the sketch mergeable and appropriate for use in distributed settings in addition to streaming ones.

 Reducing bias and error

 One potential problem with the usual min estimator for count–min sketches is that they are biased estimators of the true frequency of events: they may overestimate, but never underestimate the true count in a point query.
 Furthermore, while the min estimator works well when the distribution is highly skewed, other sketches such as the Count sketch based on means are more accurate when the distribution is not sufficiently skewed.
 Several variations on the sketch have been proposed to reduce error and reduce or eliminate bias.